IZODI/rkhouseCSPM/README.md

 Example: ^raid "Silverlake Painted" Rayquaza 5 29 20000

 Note: Gym names in raids do not have to be completely filled in, just enough so MySQL can find a single gym.

+moves are not known, so you get *Thunder Shock!!!*